Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Fixed units with Teleport or Tunnel locomotor being unable to be visually flipped like other locomotors do.
 - Aircraft docking on buildings now respect `[AudioVisual]`->`PoseDir` as the default setting and do not always land facing north or in case of pre-placed buildings, the building's direction.
 - Spawned aircraft now align with the spawner's facing when landing.
-- Fixed the bug that waypointing unarmed infantries with agent/engineer to a spyable/capturable building triggers EnteredBy event.
+- Fixed the bug that waypointing unarmed infantries with agent/engineer/occupier to a spyable/capturable/occupiable building triggers EnteredBy event by executing capture mission.

 ## Fixes / interactions with other extensions